- Tuesday 10 October 2017, 14.00-15.00

-- Location: School of Earth & Environment Seminar Rooms 8.119
+- School of Earth & Environment Seminar Rooms 8.119

-- Speaker: Prof Jason Lowe, Priestley International Centre for Climate
+- Prof Jason Lowe, Priestley International Centre for Climate

 This seminar will discuss the need for new climate projections for the UK, with details of the approaches being used in the UK Climate Projection 18 (UKCP18) project and the types of data and information that will be released next year.
 The aim is to produce scenarios of what the UK’s future weather might look like that are useful to researchers interested in a wide range of physical and socio-economic climate impacts such as flooding, drought, increased heat stress and threats to food security.
 These impacts and their potential adaptations are relevant to multiple industry sectors including building, transport, energy production, utility supplies and farming.